aeon0/botty/README.md

 color_checker_key | Pressing this key will start a debug mode to check if the color filtering works with your settings.
 It also includes the item search and marks items it would pick up with red circles logger_lvl | Can be any of [info, debug] and determines how much output you see on the command line randomize_runs | If 0, the order will always be pindle -> eldritch/shenk.
-If 1 the order will be random.
+If 1 the order will be random. send_drops_to_discord | If 1 sends your drops to the discord channel "drop-log" custom_discord_hook | If 1 sends a message about drops to this hook and will update you in case botty got stuck and can not resume

  [routes]                       | Descriptions
 --------------------------------|---------------------------------------------